gurliaccio/whether/README.md

 # whether

-I built Check Ahead in Adobe's Brackets text editor using AngularJS, Bootstrap, and a call to the OpenWeatherMap api.
+I built Check Ahead in Adobe's Brackets text editor (this was my first time using it, and I loved it!), using AngularJS, Bootstrap, and a call to the OpenWeatherMap api.